 Mark Parascandola , PhD, MPH

-Research Area: Smokeless Tobacco, Tobacco Harm Reduction, Epidemiologic Methods, Research Ethics
+Research Area: Global Health, Smokeless Tobacco, Epidemiologic Methods, Evaluation of Tobacco Control Policies

 Mark Parascandola is an Epidemiologist with the Tobacco Control Research Branch (TCRB) in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
 He received his Doctorate in Philosophy of Science from Cambridge University and his Master of Public Health degree in Epidemiology from the Johns Hopkins University School of Hygiene and Public Health.
 Dr. Parascandola also completed an NCI Cancer Prevention Fellowship.
 He has authored numerous published articles on tobacco use prevention, tobacco control policy, and epidemiologic research methodology.
 He was an editor for the NCI/CDC report Smokeless Tobacco and Public Health: A Global Perspective (2014) and for the two-volume encyclopedia Tobacco: Its History and Culture (2005).
 He also served as a member of the IARC Working Group on Methods for Evaluating Tobacco Control Policies in 2007.
 As a Program Director at NCI, Dr. Parascandola currently oversees a research portfolio with a focus on tobacco products, smokeless tobacco, and international tobacco control research.

 Current and past BRP mentees include Mandeep Virk-Baker.